dilayercelik/COVID-19-/README.md

 # License
-This work is licensed under the MIT License - see
+This work is licensed under the MIT License - see [LICENSE.txt](